Introduction to Data Mining Methods

 5. Sequential patterns or Pattern tracking:

-This data mining method is used to identify patterns that occur frequently over a certain period of time.
+This method is used to identify patterns that occur frequently over a certain period of time.

 For example, the sales manager of clothing company sees that sales of jackets seem to increase just before the winter season, or sales in bakery increases during Christmas or New Year’s eve.